ElifKardas/PuertoRicanBeeDatabase/README.md

    e.
 EM - Bees of San Juan, study from Emily Morris' team
 3. COMBINING DATASETS: Combining all the datasets into a database
 4. GEOCODING DATABASE: Geocoding the database
-5. SUMMARIZING-VISUALIZING: Summarizing the database and Visualizing the results
+5. SUMMARIZING-VISUALIZING DATABASE: Summarizing the database and Visualizing the results

 References: